teaching-repositories/sim-lab/README.md

-# Simulacra: Business Simulation Toolkit
+# SimNexus: Business Simulation Toolkit

 This Python package provides a set of classes for simulating various business-related scenarios.
 It is designed for educational use, allowing